laurajjiang/capstone_ai_education/README.md

 To run the notebooks locally and to view all the integrated visualiations properly, make sure that you have Jupyter installed.
 You can find Jupyter installation instructions [here](https://jupyter.org/install.html).

 Once Jupyter has been successfully installed, navigate to the directory where the notebooks are located and run the command `jupyter notebook`.
 An instance of JupyterLab will spin up, and you can view and change any of the notebooks as desired.

+You may view a [detail guide](https://docs.google.com/document/d/1h76vgy_LERoE-vHN1l1jOaTV0jHh6Q-2yGn7WjvXubw/edit?usp=sharing) written by one of our team members on how to set up your Python environment to be compatible with the notebooks that we've provided.

 ## Software Architecture